 c) Gross margins over 30%

 Purchase order funding works best for transactions with gross margins that exceed 30%.
-It can work with transactions with gross margins as low as 20%, but it is not ideal, and your company may need to contribute some funds to the transaction.
+It can work for transactions with gross margins as low as 20%, but it is not ideal, and your company may need to contribute some funds to the transaction.

 d) Commercial or government sales